In many ways, Indianapolis-based ClusterTruck is the prototypical ghost kitchen.

 One company that Sandland has her eye on is CloudKitchens, a ghost kitchen provider headed by Travis Kalanick, the co-founder of Uber.
 CloudKitchens has acquired dozens of properties across the U.S., at least some of which will be turned into multi-concept kitchen facilities.

-“If I were a restaurant, I would most keenly be watching what CloudKitchens is doing,” Sandland said. “[Kalanick] is about disrupting industries.
+“If I were a restaurant, I would most keenly be watching what CloudKitchens is doing,” Sandland said. ““[Kalanick] is about disrupting industries.
 That’s what he does.
-And I can’t imagine that someone with that level of vision and brilliance would come into a market to own real estate.”
+And I can’t imagine that [he] would come into a market to own real estate.”

 CloudKitchens did not respond to multiple requests for comment for this story.